 The Fissler Solea’s CookStar base held up well; the temperatures did not crash too hard despite the massive hunks of protein I threw in during my cooking tests.
 Pans which are too thin will crash hard in temperature when you throw in lots of food, necessitating an awkward time period where you wait for temperatures to come back up–your food will steam instead of brown in the meantime.
 You generally want proteins to spend less time steaming and more time at higher temperature ranges, in order to produce tasty Maillard reactions (browning).

 Handling and ease of use: 3/5 Good.
 The pan’s rolled lips make pouring easy; fluid doesn’t dribble down the sides when you pour.
 The pan’s bottom cooking surface is a little over 9 inches in diameter, which is about average for an 11-inch pan.

 The Solea fry pan’s empty weight is 1760 grams (3.88 pounds).
 For sake of comparison, an All-Clad Stainless 12-inch frying pan weighs 1265 grams (2.79 pounds).
 The pan’s empty weight is heavy enough that it could use a helper handle.
 I am also going to take a point off for the uncomfortable bit of metal where the hollow handle attaches to the pan.
-If you ever need to choke up the handle, during washing or to better support the pan when it’s fully loaded with something heavy, those parts can dig into your hand.
+If you ever need to hold the handle there, during washing or to better support the pan when it’s fully loaded with something heavy, those parts can dig into your hand.
 This is where a helper handle would have helped.
 On the plus side, by narrowing the tube down to two thin stainless steel attachment points, it helps keep the handle cool during cooking–even very long frying sessions.
 It’s one of the (literally) coolest handles I’ve ever used.

 Value: 3/5 Good.
 See Conclusion.